echolabs24/.github/profile/README.md

 ## About Us

-Echo Labs Consulting was a student-led technology consulting group that specialized in developing innovative AI-powered solutions for businesses.
-Our team of talented developers collaborated on high-impact projects, delivering cutting-edge applications that addressed real business challenges.
+Echo Labs Consulting is a student-led technology consulting group that develops innovative AI-powered business solutions.
+Our talented developers collaborate on high-impact projects, delivering cutting-edge applications that address real business challenges.

 ## Our Impact

-During our operational period, we successfully completed two major client projects:
+We have completed two major client projects:

 ### B:Side Capital - B:Side Assist